 607-756-8970 Ext 260

 He is also hosting “Cookies with a Cop” for children and teens in an effort to build trust with the youth in our community.
 When working with younger children, Abbott is often accompanied by his partner, McGruff the Crime Dog.
 Abbott is often seen at the City Youth Bureau playing pool with teens, serving as a mentor and positive role model.
+And although he has his usual firearm strapped to the ruger 57 holster attached to his belt, the kids are often not intimated by or scared of him.
+He has a smile on his face and looks very approachable.
 As he speaks about his relationship with kids at the youth center it is clear that he enjoys the role.

 Abbott emphasized the importance of working together as a team to combat the narcotics epidemic in Cortland County.
 He said that the department has conducted 321 drug investigations during the past year and administered Narcan as emergency treatment for overdose 16 times.